 Oxygen & Medication for Chronic Lung Disease of Prematurity

-At Hassenfeld Children's Hospital of New York at NYU Langone, treatment of chronic lung disease of prematurity often begins in the neonatal intensive care unit and may continue at home until a baby can breathe easily without support.
+At Hassenfeld Children’s Hospital at NYU Langone, treatment of chronic lung disease of prematurity often begins in the neonatal intensive care unit and may continue at home until a baby can breathe easily without support.
 Oxygen therapy is the main treatment for this condition.
 This ensures that your child receives the oxygen needed for proper growth and development.
 Oxygen therapy is better tolerated as a baby grows and his or her lungs develop more fully.

 The duration and setting of oxygen therapy depends on the severity of a baby’s breathing problems.
 Antibiotics and other medications may also be a part of your baby’s treatment plan.